 HOUSEKEEPING CHANGES

-Changes such as department name changes should be made in legislative formatting and submitted to the SCC secretary.
+Changes such as department name changes should be made in legislative formatting and submitted to the SCC Secretary.
 The changes will be presented to the SCC as housekeeping, which do not require further approval.
-The SCC secretary will then make these changes to the online policy manual.
+The SCC Secretary will then make these changes to the online policy manual.

-Revised 7/25/2017
+Revised 11/09/2017